-- (5) Use of any of the following treatments is considered unproven.
-Refer to Techniques and Procedures Not Widely Supported as Evidence-Based (CPG 133 S) and/or the specific guideline below for additional information. - 1.
-Intensive model of constraint-induced movement therapy - 2.
-Intensive Model of Therapy (IMOT) programs (Intensive Model of Therapy [CPG 286 S1) - 3.
-Dry hydrotherapy/aquamassage/hydromassage - 4.
-Non-invasive Interactive Neurostimulation (e.g., InterX®) [Non-invasive Interactive Neurostimulation (InterX®) (CPG 277 S)] - 5.
+- 2. Intensive Model of Therapy (IMOT) programs [Intensive Model of Therapy (CPG 286 S)] - 3.
+Dry hydrotherapy/aqua massage/hydromassage - 4.
+Non-invasive Interactive Neurostimulation (e.g., InterX®) [Non-invasive Interactive Neurostimulation (e.g., InterX®) (CPG 277 S)] - 5.
 Microcurrent Electrical Nerve Stimulation (MENS) - 6.
-H-WAVE ® $[H-WAVE^{\otimes} Electrical Stimulation (CPG 269 S)]$ - 7.
-Spinal manipulation for the treatment of non-musculoskeletal conditions and related disorders [Spinal Manipulative Therapy for Non-Musculoskeletal Conditions and Related Disorders (CPG 119 S)] - 8.
-Equestrian therapy (e.g., hippotherapy) - 9.
-MEDEK Therapy [MEDEK Therapy (CPG 276 S)] - 10.
-The Interactive Metronome Program - 11.
-Elastic therapeutic tape/taping (e.g., KinesioTM tape, KT TAPE/KT TAPE PROTM, SpidertechTM tape) [Strapping and Taping (CPG 143 S)] - 12.
-Dry Needling [Dry Needling (CPG 178 S)] - 13.
-Laser therapy [Laser Therapy (LT) (CPG 30 S)] - 14.
-Vertebral axial decompression therapy and devices (e.g., VAX-D, DRX, DRX2000, DRX3000, DRX5000, DRX9000, DRS, DynaproTM DX2, Accu-SPINATM System, IDD Therapy® [Intervertebral Differential Dynamics Therapy], Tru Tac 401, Lordex Power Traction device, Spinerx LDM) [Axial/Spinal Decompression Therapy (CPG 83 - S)]
+H-WAVE ® [H-WAVE® Electrical Stimulation (CPG 269 S)] - 7.
+Equestrian therapy (e.g., hippotherapy) - 8.
+MEDEK Therapy [MEDEK Therapy (CPG 276 S)] - 9.
+The Interactive Metronome Program - 10.
+Elastic therapeutic tape/taping (e.g., Kinesio[TM] tape, KT TAPE/KT TAPE PRO[TM], Spidertech[TM] tape) [Strapping and Taping (CPG 143 S)] - 11.
+Dry Needling [Dry Needling (CPG 178 S)] - 12.
+Laser therapy [Laser Therapy (LT) (CPG 30 S)]

-3. MAINTENANCE PHYSICAL THERAPY SERVICES
+3. MAINTENANCE OCCUPATIONAL THERAPY SERVICES

-According to the Centers for Medicare and Medicaid Services (CMS) guidelines, or when covered by private carriers, maintenance physical therapy services are a covered benefit when skilled physical therapy care is medically necessary to maintain functional status or to prevent or slow further deterioration in function.
+According to the Centers for Medicare and Medicaid Services (CMS) guidelines, or when covered by private carriers, maintenance occupational therapy services are a covered benefit when skilled occupational therapy care is medically necessary to maintain functional status or to prevent or slow further deterioration in function.
 Unlike coverage for rehabilitative therapy, coverage for maintenance therapy does not depend on the presence or absence of a patient's potential for improvement for therapy; the deciding factors are always whether the services are considered reasonable, effective treatments for the patient's condition and require the skills of a therapist.
 A maintenance program is considered medically necessary when any of the following criteria are met:

-- If the specialized skill, knowledge and judgment of a qualified physical therapist are required to establish or design a maintenance program to maintain the patient's current condition or to prevent or slow further deterioration.- - If skilled physical therapy services by a qualified physical therapist, or physical therapist assistant under the supervision of a qualified therapist, are needed to instruct the patient or appropriate caregiver regarding the maintenance program. - If skilled physical therapy services are needed for periodic reevaluations or reassessments of the maintenance program.
+- If the specialized skill, knowledge and judgment of a qualified occupational therapist are required to establish or design a maintenance program to maintain the patient's current condition or to prevent or slow further deterioration. - If skilled occupational therapy services by a qualified occupational therapist, or occupational therapist assistant under the supervision of a qualified therapist, are needed to instruct the patient or appropriate caregiver regarding the maintenance program. - If skilled occupational therapy services are needed for periodic reevaluations or reassessments of the maintenance program.

 Once a maintenance program is designed or established, a maintenance program can generally be performed by the patient alone or with the assistance of family member, caregiver or unskilled personnel.
 In such situations, coverage is not medically necessary.

 The performance or delivery of the maintenance therapy program is considered medically necessary only when the documentation establishes that the following criteria has been met:

-- 1. The individualized assessment of a patient's clinical condition demonstrates that the specialized judgment, knowledge, and skills of a physical therapy practitioner (skilled care) are necessary for the performance of an effective maintenance program. - 2.
-When the needed therapy procedures required to maintain the patient's current function or to prevent or slow further deterioration are of such complexity and sophistication that the skills of a qualified physical therapy practitioner (as defined by scope of practice in each state) are required to furnish the therapy procedure; or - 3.
-The particular patient's special medical complications require the skills of a qualified physical therapy practitioner to furnish a therapy service required to maintain the patient's current function or to prevent or slow further deterioration, even if the skills of a physical therapy practitioner are not ordinarily needed to perform such therapy procedures.
+1. The individualized assessment of a patient's clinical condition demonstrates that the specialized judgment, knowledge, and skills of an occupational therapy practitioner (skilled care) are necessary for the performance of an effective maintenance program.

+2. When the needed therapy procedures required to maintain the patient's current function or to prevent or slow further deterioration are of such complexity and sophistication that the skills of a qualified occupational therapy practitioner (as defined by scope of practice in each state) are required to furnish the therapy procedure or

+3. The particular patient's special medical complications require the skills of a qualified occupational therapy practitioner to furnish a therapy service required to maintain the patient's current function or to prevent or slow further deterioration, even if the skills of an occupational therapy practitioner are not ordinarily needed to perform such therapy procedures.

-The plan of care must be developed by the physician, NPP (non-physician practitioner) or PT who will provide the PT services.
+The plan of care must be developed by the physician, NPP (non-physician practitioner) or OT who will provide the OT services.

-4. HABILITATIVE PHYSICAL THERAPY SERVICES
+4. HABILITATIVE OCCUPATIONAL THERAPY SERVICES